If your vet has diagnosed your dog with Cushing’s disease (or suspects it) … this post is essential reading!

 As I said before, the stress your dog goes through can influence the test results.
 Being locked in a cage and having blood drawn is definitely enough stress to create a false positive.

-Another test, the ACTH Stimulation Test, is a popular screening test.
+Another test called the ACTH Stimulation Test is also a popular screening test.
+But I couldn’t tell you why!

-I can’t tell you why!
-In general, this kind of test would be used for hypofunction … not hyperfunction … of the adrenal glands.
-This test misses many animals that have the disorder… typically 20% to 30% of dogs with pituitary abnormality and 50% with an adrenal tumor.
+In general, this kind of test would be used for hypofunction (Addison’s) … not hyperfunction … of the adrenal glands.
+This test misses many animals that have the disorder … typically 20% to 30% of dogs with pituitary abnormality and 50% with an adrenal tumor.

 Your vet should only use these tests when your dog has clinical signs of the disease.
 In other words, all the signs I mentioned above that Spot didn’t have.